blockdeep/libro/src/critical/Teleport_vs_Reserve_Transfer.md

 type IsReserve = Reserves;
 ```

-In this example, only assets from a predefined reserve are accepted via Reserve Transfer.
+In this example, only assets from a predefined reserve are accepted via Reserve transfer.
 Adjust the level of
 permissiveness to suit your use case, and ensure sufficient time is spent making an informed decision.